 The Asana Project Owner will be assigned as the Float Project Owner only if that user already exists in Float with access rights.

-Additional fields that are synced from Asana to Float include project notes, created/modified on dates, and the project owner; milestones (with due dates only); user email addresses and photos; task notes and created/start/due dates.
+Additional fields that are synced from Asana to Float include project notes, created/modified on dates, and the project owner; milestones (with due dates only); user email addresses and photos; task notes and create/start/due dates.

 If you disconnect a project that has scheduled tasks, the project is removed from the sidebar and a copy of the project and its tasks remain in Float.
 Projects without scheduled tasks are removed completely.